OSGConnect/connectbook/start/account/generate-add-sshkey.md

 We will discuss how to generate a SSH key pair for two cases:

-* "Unix" systems, including Linux, Mac, and newer versions of Windows (Windows 10+)
+* "Unix" systems (Linux, Mac) and certain, latest versions of Windows
 * Older Windows systems

 Please note: The key pair consist of a private key and a public key.
 You will upload the